rae/brain/About.md

 ## 2025-02-25 - (First) Operation
 Just ten days later they sawed my skull open and removed as much tumour as they could.
 Afterwards, I was stuck in hospital for a couple of weeks.

 Luisa and I managed to come down with COVID at the hospital.
 I'm thankful I was quad-vaxxed.
-Overall it was super-mild for me and they have me
+Overall it was super-mild for me and they have me Paxlovid and Remdesivir.

 ## 2025-03-02 - Back Home

+Thanks to the COVID we had to stay away from Michael lafter I got home.

 # Onboarding for Radiation
 Today went to Princess Margaret hospital to get my radiation mask!
 Reminds me of old Bill Bixby Hulk show when he's in his rotating chair with targets.